-Results reported in Column 1 of Table 1 confirm a significant benchmark Penn effect with special status for transition economies; in particular, we note an economically - though not statistically - significant positive coefficient for Central and Eastern Europe, and a negative price-productivity relationship for CIS economies.
-These results seem to confirm recent panel data studies (e.g., Dobrinsky, 2003; de Broeck and Sløk, 2006) that have found high point estimates for price-productivity elasticities for (former) transition economies in Central and Eastern Europe.
+Results reported in Column 1 of Table 1 confirm a significant benchmark Penn effect with special status for transition economies; in particular, we note a negative priceproductivity relationship for CIS economies.
+For Central and Eastern Europe the coefficient is positive but, in contrast to what is found by recent panel data studies such as Dobrinsky, 2003 and de Broeck and Sløk, 2006), not statistically significant.